rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-1.md

    - Test this method by renaming your pet and logging the new status using the `status` method.

 #### Submission:
-Submit your code in a JavaScript file named `petObject.js`.
+Use git to commit and push your code.
+Your code for day 1 will be in the file `index.js`.
 Ensure your code is well-commented to explain what each part does.

 #### Example Output:
 ```javascript